BiggerPockets/patterns/_patterns/prefer_sidekiq_over_active_job.md

 name: Prefer Sidekiq
 ---

-When it comes to queueing systems, it sometimes feels like BiggerPockets has been around the world.
-Our current prefered underlying background job runner is Sidekiq.
-We also prefer to write jobs directly as Sidekiq workers rather than using the ActiveJob wrapper.
+We prefer to write jobs directly as Sidekiq workers rather than using the ActiveJob wrapper.
 Why?

 - Sidekiq is faster than ActiveJob.
 - Sidekiq jobs take up less RAM than ActiveJob, so we are less likely to end up in a scenario where we run out of space to queue more jobs.